 A hit-and-run accident is a car crash where one of the involved drivers breaks the law by fleeing the scene without stopping, rendering aid or reporting it to the authorities.
 A hit-and-run accident can have devastating consequences, as a victim may not receive the prompt medical care that he or she needs.
-If you get involved in a hit-and-run accident in Washington, contact an attorney at NW Injury Law Center for assistance with what steps to take next.
+If you get involved in a hit-and-run accident in Washington, contact our Vancouver personal injury law firm for assistance with what steps to take next.

 Check for Injuries